wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ### Best Practices for Wavefront Observability SDKs

 * Set up an [Application tags object](trace_data_details.html#application-tags) in each service to define logical names for the application constructs.
 Specify the logical application and service names that apply to the service.
-Optionally include logical cluster and shard names, if you want to use the physical topology to filter your data.
+Optionally, if you want to use the physical topology to filter your data, include logical cluster and shard names.

    **Java example:** Instantiate `ApplicationTags` for the `delivery` service